Automated Enterprise Applications Generation from Requirements Model: Introduction

+The contributions of this paper are as follows: \begin{itemize} \item We propose an approach RM2EA that can automatically generate standardized enterprise applications directly from a validated requirements model, and can be deployed in K8S after packaging.
+This low-code approach contains transformation rules, transformation algorithms and code generation templates of Jakarta EE applications.
+In the process of generation code, design patterns such as factory pattern are used.

+\item We demonstrate that the quality of generated enterprise applications are similar to the applications implemented by developers and the efficiency of generation by comparing with the conventional approach of the manual implementation by the developers.

+\item We review requirements modeling and auto-prototyping approach RM2PT and demonstrate it can be used to support enterprise application generation in our proposed low-code approach RM2EA. \end{itemize}

-The remainder of this paper is organised as follows: Section 2 overviews of our approach.
-Section 3 defines business logic generation from operation contract.
-Section 4 presents enterprise applications generation from requirement model, and then Section 5 provides the demonstration and performance analysis by the case study of library management system.
-Section 6 discusses the limitation related to RQ2.
-Section 7 discusses the related work, and finally, Section 8 concludes this paper and outlines the future work.
+The remainder of this paper is organized as follows: Section 2 introduces the related work.
+Section 3 presents the preliminary of our approach.
+Section 4 presents the proposed approach RM2EA.
+Section 5 presents the experiment results with our approach on the 13 case studies.
+Finally, section 6 concludes this paper and outlines the future work.